makesites/grunt-render/readme.md

 ## Options

+* main : the location of the initializing script

 * cdn : domain of the cdn

-* views

-* public
+* less : options related to the less minification

+* require : options related to require.js

-* minify : a boolean if the assets will be minified in production
+* minify : options related with the miinfication process

 ## Methods